 - Add the Cacao Layer: Carefully spoon the cacao layer on top of the white layer.
 Allow both layers to set in the fridge (about 30 minutes).

 - Make the Chocolate Ganache: In 30-second intervals, melt the chocolate chips and heavy whipping cream.
 Between each round, give the mixture a good stir.
+For more tips on making and using ganache, see this post.

 - Plate & Frost the Cake: Loosen the edges of the cake, carefully flip it upside down onto a cake stand or serving plate, and gently remove the pan.
 Spread the ganache on top of the cake, letting it drizzle off the sides.
 Top with fruit and pop back into the fridge for 2 hours for a final set.
 Serve and enjoy!